APNIC-Labs/draft-kskroll-sentinel/README.md

    o  A query name containing the left-most label "root-key-sentinel-is-
       ta-<key-tag-of-KSK-new>".
-This corresponds to a a validly-signed RRset in the zone, so that responses associated with queried names in this zone can be authenticated by a DNSSEC-validating resolver.
+This name MUST be a validly-signed.
       Any validly-signed DNS zone can be used for this test.

    The responses received from queries to resolve each of these names can be evaluated to infer a trust key state of the user's DNS resolution environment.

-   We will describe the responses to these queries using a simplified notation.
-Each query will either result in a SERFVAIL response, indicating that all of the resolvers in the recursive resolver set returned the SERVFAIL response code, which we will denote here using the code "S", or result in a response with the desire RRset value, which we will denote using the code "A".
-If we order the queries with the "invalid" name, the "not-ta" label, then the "is-ta" label, then we can use a triplet ntation to denote a particular response.
+   The responses to these queries are described using a simplified notation.
+Each query will either result in a SERFVAIL response (denoted as "S"), indicating that all of the resolvers in the recursive resolver set returned the SERVFAIL response code, or result in a response with the desire RRset value (denoted as "A").
+The queries are ordered by the "invalid" name, the "not-ta" label, then the "is-ta" label, and a triplet notation denotes a particular response.
 For example, the triplet "(S S A)" denotes a SERVFAIL response to the invalid query, a SERVFAIL response to the "not-ta" query and a RRset response to the "is-ta" query.

    The set of all possible responses to these three queries are:

-   (A * *)  If any resolver returns an "A" response to the the first
+   (A * *):  If any resolver returns an "A" response for the query for
-      (invalid name) query then the resolver set contains at least one non-validating DNS resolver, and the user will not be impacted by the KSK roll.
+      the invalid name, then the resolver set contains at least one non- validating DNS resolver, and the user will not be impacted by the KSK roll.

-   (S A *)  If any of the resolvers returns an "A" response the the
+   (S A *):  If any of the resolvers returns an "A" response the the
-      "not-ta" query then at lease one od the resolvers does not recognse the sentinel mechanism, and the behaviour of the collection of resolvers during the KSK roll cannot be reliably determined.
+      "not-ta" query, then at least one of the resolvers does not recognise the sentinel mechanism, and the behaviour of the collection of resolvers during the KSK roll cannot be reliably determined.

-   (S S A)  This case implies that all of the resolvers in the set
+   (S S A):  This case implies that all of the resolvers in the set
       perform DNSSEC-validation, all of the resolvers are aware of the sentinel mechanism, and at least one resolver has loaded KSK-new as a local trust anchor.
 The user will not be impacted by the KSK roll.

-   (S S S)  This case implies that all of the resolvers in the set
+   (S S S):  This case implies that all of the resolvers in the set
       perform DNSSEC-validation, all of the resolvers are aware of the sentinel mechanism, and none of the resolvers has loaded KSK-new as a local trust anchor.
 The user will be negatively impacted by the KSK roll.